Generation 1 and 2

 - A telephone interview when the baby is 8 weeks old

-- A telephone interview or web survey when the child is 12 months old and 4 years old
+- A telephone interview or web survey when the child is 12 months old, 4 years old and 9 years old

 - When families agree, we would also like to take saliva samples from their child (at 8 weeks, 12 months and 4 years of age) and hair samples from mothers who completes ultrasounds, to learn more about the roles of genes and hormones in intergenerational development

 We are excited to announce that we have now officially wrapped up study recruitment, with close to 1200 children now involved in Generation 3.
 The ATP Generation 3 study is now one of the largest of its kind internationally, and has great potential to contribute to our understanding of intergenerational health.

 The MAC Lab

 The Australian Temperament Project Generation 3 Study is unique in that not only do we speak with families over the phone and online about their experiences of parenting, but we also have the additional privilege of meeting some families in person.

 Over the last 3 years we have thoroughly enjoyed having many of our 1 year old Generation 3 children and their parents come and visit us at either the Melbourne Children’s Campus or Deakin University (Burwood and Geelong).
 During these visits we film parents and children playing together, to see how the children react to new situations and people.
 We also collect saliva samples from the infants.
 When our Generation 3 children come to visit us at the Children’s, they love being able to see the aquarium and watch the cute and quirky personalities of the meerkats we have at our special, in-house enclosure.